e3tools/participatory-tool-docs/docs/README.rst

 - The platform is composed of a **Frontend** and the **Backend**
 - The backend provides functionalities to users to enable them design participatory processes.
 It is also acts a repository for data and reports
-- The frontend is an application that is installable on Android devices.
-The frontend consumes configurations defined on the backend and renders participatory instruments on user devices thus allowing data capture using devices
+- The frontend is an application that is installable on mobile devices.
+The frontend consumes configurations defined on the backend and renders participatory instruments on user devices thus allowing data capture using devices.
+This is an application that is installable on mobile devices and provides interaction with the backend.
+The frontend is powered by the backend meaning the backend needs to be up and running for the frontend to function properly.

 Backend
 -------